Security Scanners That Catch Vulnerabilities Before Production

 Pros

-- +Comprehensive code quality and security analysis
+- +Comprehensive combination of code quality and security analysis in a single scanning pass

-- +Support for 30+ programming languages
+- +Support for over 30 programming languages including TypeScript, Java, Python, and C#

-- +Self-hosted Community Edition is free
+- +Self-hosted Community Edition is completely free and suitable for most development teams

 Cons

-- -More modern UI available in SonarCloud
+- -More modern and faster interface only available in the cloud-based SonarCloud product

 3. OWASP ZAP